medical weight loss solutions in-stock

 Conjunctivitis

-Conjunctivitis, commonly known as “pink eye,” is a common eye condition that affects people of all ages.
+Conjunctivitis, commonly known as “pink eye” or “sticky eye” is an eye condition that affects people of all ages.
 It involves inflammation or infection of the conjunctiva, the transparent membrane lining the eyelid and covering the white part of the eyeball.

 The causes of conjunctivitis vary; it can be viral, bacterial, or even allergic.
 Viral and bacterial conjunctivitis are highly contagious, spreading through direct contact with an infected person or through contaminated surfaces.
 Allergic conjunctivitis is caused by allergens like pet dander, pollen or dust mites.